 This actually really depends… So to best understand this, let’s discuss some elements of game design.
 There are in essence two layers to many games; and therefore by extension, two ways theme can impact a game.
 And like so many topics in the world of board games, it’s best interpreted as a matter of form (the theme itself) and function (or the game’s abstract).

-Just to begin with, for most players, theme forms the lion share of your perception of your game experience.
-Are you just rolling dice and moving pieces around a board?
+Just to begin with; for most players, theme forms the lion share of your perception of your game experience.
+But underneath the art and trapping lies the abstract of the game.
+Are you just rolling dice, playing cards, and moving pieces around a board?
 Or are you a pirate, racing around the Isle of Jamaica?
 In other media, this principle is called ‘suspension of disbelief,’ and it can be very important to a board game experience.
-Suspension of disbelief operates at varying levels, and admittedly it’s micro thin in a board game- but it’s often enough to help keep players feeling invested in the experience itself.
+Suspension of disbelief operates at varying levels, and allows us to accept that which we know not to be true when experiencing media.
+I know that Jedi aren’t really roaming around the galaxy chopping up robots with lightsabers- but for a moment it’s fun to believe.
+Admittedly suspension of disbelief is micro thin in a board game- but it’s often enough to help keep players feeling invested in the experience itself.

 Alternately, you can think of the the theme as the outer shell of a game, and the abstract as the core of the experience.
 The theme is what helps you put the abstract together in your head.
 The theme tells me that I can turn one chicken into two food.
 In this case, that chicken is just a token, and those food are just tokens.
 They are currencies within the economy of the game.
 In this case, you are paying the chicken token to get two food tokens- and that makes sense.
 In this way, theme has the potential to be really good at conveying the mechanisms of a game’s economy; helping players make sense of a given rule set.